aledosa/sticky_notes/README.md

 # Sticky Notes Application

-This app integrates a React js frontend and Express backend.
+This app integrates a React.js frontend and Express.js framework backend with a MongoDB database.

 For more details on technology stack used: